Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.

 These communities can be damaged, degraded, or destroyed by human activity.

-Damage refers to an acute and obvious deleterious impact upon an ecosystem such as selective logging, road building, poaching, or invasions of non-native species.
+Damage refers to an acute and obvious harmful impact upon an ecosystem such as selective logging, road building, poaching, or invasions of non-native species.

 Degradation refers to chronic human impacts resulting in the loss of biodiversity and the disruption of an ecosystem’s structure, composition, and functionality.
 Examples include: long-term grazing impacts, long-term over fishing or hunting pressure, and persistent invasions by non-native species.